intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/qaranker/README.md

 ## Options
 * `--dataPath` This option is __required__.
 The directory containing the corpus and relations.
 * `--embeddingFile` This option is __required__.
 The file path to GloVe embeddings.
 * `--outputPath` If specified, the trained model `knrm.model` and word dictionary file `word_index.txt` will be saved under this path.
-It can be either local or distributed file system path.
+It can be either a local or distributed file system path.
 * `--questionLength` The sequence length of each question.
 Default is 10.
 * `--answerLength` The sequence length of each answer.
 Default is 40.
 * `--partitionNum` The number of partitions to cut the datasets into.
 Default is 4.